aemilcar/vpa/2-Voice-Powered-Analytics-Alexa-Skills-Lab.md

 # Voice Powered Analytics - Alexa Skills Lab

-In this workshop you will build a voice powered analytic engine that you can take back to your stakeholders to deliver valuable company insights.
+In this lab you will build a voice powered analytic engine that you can take back to your stakeholders to deliver valuable company insights.
 Common questions that may be asked, “Alexa, how many Unique Users did our site have last month?” and “Alexa, how many orders have breached their delivery SLA this week?”.